sonatsuer/sonatsuer.github.io/_posts/2018-05-21-kolmogorov-complexity-1.md

 in particular, we can give a program to another program as input or a program may produce a program.
 For ease of reading, I will use \\(\texttt{this font}\\) when writing a string from \\(\mathcal{L}\\).

-One technical assumtion which will be important later is that our programs will use decimal representation for natural numbers.
+One technical assumption which will be important later is that our programs will use decimal representation for natural numbers.
 Actually pretty much any positional system would do, but for the sake of definiteness I will stick with decimal.

 When I write a program, I will use some sort of pseudocode hoping that there is no ambiguity.
 Also I will not exclude partial programs which corresponds do partial functions.
-For insance
+For instance
 \begin{align}
 &\texttt{accept x as input}\newline
 &\texttt{while 1 == 1}\newline